The Nova Scotia Lifesaving Sport Commission currently consists of 11 voting members.

 Development Chair - Sara Jennex

 Sara competed in Lifesaving Sport from the late 90s until the late 2000s, when she retired to become an official and coach.
 As an athlete, Sara was lucky enough to travel to competitions all over Canada and the US.
 Her favourite events are Surf Swim, Run-Swim-Run and Wading Relay (a NS classic).
 Currently, Sara officiates at various events provincially and nationally.
-As Sport Council Chair, Sara’s priorities lie in growing youth attendance and Provincial/National sport recognition.
+A Development Chair, Sara’s priorities lie in growing youth attendance and Provincial/National sport recognition.

 Sara Jennex can be reached via email at firstname.lastname@example.org.